devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 In order to demonstrate your mastery of the concepts for this deliverable, complete the following.

 1. Create Playwright tests for `jwt-pizza` that provide at least 80% coverage.
+Your tests should include locators, navigation, and expect statements that generate significant confidence that the code is working correctly.
 1. Create a GitHub Actions workflow that executes the tests.
 1. Add the configuration necessary so that the workflow fails if there is not 80% coverage.
 1. Add the reporting of the coverage to the workflow by creating a coverage badge in the README.md file.